Find your care

 - Prostate: a gland, about the size of a walnut, located under the bladder surrounding the upper part of the urethra

-- Pubococcygeus (pu-bo-kak-sij-e-us) muscles (also known as pelvic floor or PC muscles): support your bladder and rectum and help control your urine flow.
+- Pubococcygeus (pu-bo-kak-sij-e-us) muscles (also known as pelvic floor or PC muscles): muscles that support your bladder and rectum and help control your urine flow

 - Rectum: the outermost portion of the large intestine.
 Stools are stored in the rectum until they are passed out of the body through the anus.